Military Professional Resources Inc.

-L-3 MPRI, was a global provider of private military contractor services with customers that included U.S. Department of Defense, U.S. Department of State, U.S. Department of Justice, U.S. Department of Homeland Security, law enforcement agencies, foreign governments, government agencies and commercial businesses.
+L-3 MPRI was a provider of private military contractor services with customers that included the U.S. Department of Defense, U.S. Department of State, U.S. Department of Justice, U.S. Department of Homeland Security, law enforcement agencies, foreign governments, government agencies, and commercial businesses.

 L-3 MPRI was based in Alexandria, Virginia.
 L-3 MPRI's President was retired US Army General Bantz J. Craddock.
 The CEO was Carl E. Vuono.

 History

-Incorporated in 1987 and founded as MPRI by eight former senior military leaders.
-Former Army Chief of Staff Carl E. Vuono joined MPRI in 1993.
+L-3 MPRI, now known as Engility Corporation, was incorporated in 1987 by eight former senior military leaders, including Carl E. Vuono, a former Army Chief of Staff, who joined the company in 1993.
 General William F. Kernan of the U.S. Army also joined the firm after his military service.

-Acquired in June 2000, L-3 MPRI is a division of L-3 Communications Corporation.
-L-3 specializes in Command, Control and Communications, Intelligence, Surveillance and Reconnaissance (C3ISR), government services, training and simulation, aircraft modernization and maintenance, and has a broad base of electronic systems.
+In June 2000, L-3 MPRI became a division of L-3 Communications Corporation, which specializes in various areas, including Command, Control, and Communications; Intelligence, Surveillance and Reconnaissance (C3ISR); government services; training and simulation; aircraft modernization and maintenance; and electronic systems.
 L-3 is also a major provider of homeland defense products and services.

-L-3 MPRI was included in the spin off L-3's Government Services group to create a new independent company ENGILITY Corporation.
+As part of a spin-off, L-3 MPRI became part of the newly independent company, ENGILITY Corporation.